rebuilt/capstone-proposal/README.md

 The purpose of this page is to view the albums shared with other users.
 Here, a user can add or remove permissions.

-1. Give/Remove permissions to view a albums
+1. Give/Remove permissions to view albums

 #### Javascript interactivity